idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Fuzzy match auto-correction also works if the start and/or the end of the current segment is missing in the fuzzy match, and there are matches in TM, glossary or nontranslatables for those missing parts.

-Note: This also affects the Matchboard behavior.
+Note: This also affects the Matchboard behaviour.

 ### Automatic fragments adjustment